-

 PART II.
 EFFECTIVE DATE

 SECTION 2.1.
-This act is effective when it becomes law, and the penalty provisions enacted in Part I of this act apply to acts or omissions occurring on or after that date.
+This act becomes effective December 1, 2025, and applies to acts, omissions, or offenses occurring on or after that date.